Brondchux/hw7-readme-generator/Readme.md

 Special thanks to [Google](https://www.google.com) for helping me find the accurate answers to my questions in a very timely manner.

-Thanks to [OpenWeather One Call API](https://openweathermap.org/api/one-call-api) for making this Server side API free and available to us!

 ---

 ## Licence